gitlabhq/gitlabhq/doc/api/groups.md

 # Groups

 Every API call to groups must be authenticated.

-If a user is not a member of a group or the group contains at least one private project, all API calls return a 403 status code.
+If a user is not a member of a group and the group contains at least one private project, all API calls return a 403 status code.

 ## Namespaces in groups